Frequently Asked Questions (FAQs)

 42. What services does Nassau provide for military veterans?

-The Center for Veterans Affairs (516.572.9755), located in the Tower, Plaza Level, helps military veterans obtain information about educational benefits and related services.
+The Center for Veterans Affairs (516.572.9775), located in the Tower, Plaza Level, helps military veterans obtain information about educational benefits and related services.
 The College also sponsors a Veterans' Club (516.572.7148) that provides opportunities for veterans to meet, socialize, and learn more about campus resources.
+More information about veterans' services can be found at http://www.ncc.edu/campusservices/veterans/.

 43. What services does Nassau provide for international students?